Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransformhydrostatic/index.md

     + [`FinvMatrix`](/classes/wvtransformhydrostatic/finvmatrix.html) transformation matrix $$F^{-1}$$
 + Nonlinear flux and energy transfers
   + [`nonlinearFlux`](/classes/wvtransformhydrostatic/nonlinearflux.html) returns the flux of each coefficient as determined by the nonlinear flux operation
++ Initialization (Static)
+  + [`waveVortexTransformFromFile`](/classes/wvtransformhydrostatic/wavevortextransformfromfile.html) Initialize a WVTransformHydrostatic instance from an existing file
 + Write to file
   + [`writeToFile`](/classes/wvtransformhydrostatic/writetofile.html) Output the `WVTransform` to file.